rahulranjansah/hapsira/docs/source/examples/going-to-jupiter-with-python-using-jupyter-and-poliastro.myst.md

 ic3_end = ic3.propagate(date_arrival)
 ```

 Finally, we can plot all the different phases of the mission.
-This shows the whole power of the *poliastro* package, since a beautiful image is created showing the whole maneuvering process:
+This shows the whole power of the *hapsira* package, since a beautiful image is created showing the whole maneuvering process:

 ```{code-cell} ipython3
 :tags: [nbsphinx-thumbnail]